nkang917/fraud-detection/README.md

 # Financial-Anomaly-Detection-and-Risk-Analysis
-We will be detecting credit card fraud based on the different features of our dataset
+We will be detecting credit card fraud based on the different features of our dataset.

 Summary of Fraud Detection